This piece originally appeared in Dirge Magazine on October 16, 2016.

 8. Head with Broken Pot – Georgia O’Keeffe

 Many of O’Keeffe’s paintings feature animal skulls set against the barren backdrop of the the southwestern desert.
-Here, she depicts a human skull inside a crumbling pot, an image which one critic asserts is a reference to the destruction of the region’s native people.
+Here, she depicts a human skull inside a crumbling pot, an image which asserts is a reference to the destruction of the region’s native people.

 9. Without Hope – Frida Kahlo